Areas of Research

 - Transcriptional Regulation

-Welcome to the Xu Laboratory at MD Anderson Cancer Center.
-The Xu research group is part of the Department of Epigenetics and Molecular Carcinogenesis at Science Park, an MD Anderson basic science research campus located near Austin.
+Welcome to the Xu Laboratory at MD Anderson Cancer Center in the Department of Epigenetics and Molecular Carcinogenesis.

 The Xu laboratory has developed a series of computational tools to aid in performing genetic functional screens and the analysis of protein-DNA interactions.
 Using these tools, they explore protein functions, regulatory relationships, and molecular mechanisms in a high-throughput manner.
 Their current research is focused on optimizing and applying CRISPR systems, which enable systematic perturbational studies on transcription factors and epigenetic regulators.